 The Waveweight’s unique key benefits using water as a dynamic mass distribution can be further explained using traditional solid-body equations involving the concepts of moment of inertia and torque.
 In order to give meaningful analysis without involving high level fluid dynamics or needlessly overcomplicating the model, the following assumptions are made:

-- The Waveweight water tube caps are massless - all mass exists within tube walls and crossbars.
+1) All water in the Waveweight tubing acts as a solid mass.
+2) There is no water within the Waveweight crossbars.
+3) The Waveweight water tube caps are massless - all mass exists within tube walls and crossbars.

 In this analysis, we will be comparing the Waveweight and a solid plate weight when doing the “bus driver” exercise.
 The “bus driver” exercise consists of holding a weight out at arm’s length then slowly rotating the weight by ninety degrees then rotating back to the starting position.
 This motion is repeated both clockwise and counter-clockwise until the desired number of reps is achieved.
 The Waveweight’s unique shape and distribution of mass causes it to act like a much heavier plate weight when used in rotational exercises (such as the “bus driver”).